 How does your organization’s going solar impact your mission and focus on social issues?

 Going solar really does reinforce our commitment.
-It helps our employees and those we serve be more mindful about their environmental impact.
-In the future we hope to leverage that more through education and training about how the environment and mental wellness are interconnected.
+It helps our employees and those we serve to be more mindful about their environmental impact.
+In the future, we hope to leverage that more through education and training about how the environment and mental wellness are interconnected.